 [I note, by the way, some small but encouraging signs of resistance to the dogmas of Educational Romanticism.
 Charles Murray's book was one such.
 Here comes another: political scientist Bob Weissberg with Bad Students, Not Bad Schools, out in April from Transaction Publishers.
 Bob calls it "an Emperor's New Clothes book," he of course playing the role of the impudent little boy.]

-A historic encounter It's been some years since Mr. Arbuthnot, the world's foremost cliché expert, was last heard from (in an interview with Ben Yagoda here).
+A historic encounter.
+It's been some years since Mr. Arbuthnot, the world's foremost cliché expert, was last heard from (in a 2001 interview with Ben Yagoda here).
 Imagine my surprise, therefore, going into National Review the other day, while stepping out of the elevator on the 95th floor here at Buckley Towers, to bump into this legendary figure!

 Mr. Arbuthnot had just been paying a courtesy call on our esteemed editor and was, as he put it, "out the door" on his way to a "power lunch" with some "big playahs."
 He did, however, agree to a brief interview if I would ride back down in the elevator with him.
 I was of course only to glad to do so.
 Here are my notes from that too-short but historic encounter.

 Q: Mr. Arbuthnot, do you follow the political news?